Shared Certificates for Neural Network Verification: Proof Sharing with Templates

-We observe that regions with larger $\eps$ yield more inclusions.
-Further we observe that the containment increases as $k$ increases.
-These two observations give an intuitions as why we observe proof subsumption.
-As relaxations pass through the neural network, in each layer the relaxations become more imprecise.
-While this fundamentally limits verification, it makes subsumption of relaxations more probable.
-Further, while passing through the layers of a neural network, we observed that semantically similar (yet distinct) image inputs have activation vectors that grow closer in $\ell_{2}$ norm as they pass through the layers of the neural network \citep{KrizhevskySH17,SzegedyIntriguing}.
-We conjecture that these two effects are driving the observed proof subsumption.
-As larger $\eps$ also increases the size of the obtained relaxations for an $\ell_{\infty}$-perturbation, they also increase the rate of other relaxations matching them.
+\paragraph{Reasons for Proof Subsumption} In \cref{tab:motivation}, we observe that the rate of proof subsumption increases with larger $\eps$ and $k$.
+These observations give an intuition as to why we observe proof subsumption.
+First, as input regions pass through the neural network, in each layer the abstractions become more imprecise.
+While this fundamentally limits verification, it makes the subsumption of abstractions more probable.
+This effect increases, when increasing $\eps$ for $\spec_\eps$.
+Second, and more fundamentally, while passing through the layers of a neural network, we observed that semantically similar yet distinct image inputs, e.g., two similar-looking handwritten digits, have activation vectors that grow closer in $\ell_{2}$ norm as they pass through the layers of the neural network \cite{KrizhevskySH17,SzegedyIntriguing}.
+This effect is a consequence of the neural network distilling low-level information (e.g., individual pixel values) into high-level concepts (e.g., the classes of digits).
+As specifications (and their proofs) correspond to sets of concrete inputs, a similar effect may apply.
+We conjecture that these two effects drive the observed proof subsumption.